Encountering the Past (HS100)

-Rather than approaching history as a list of dates, names, and historical events, this introductory course instead explores how historians define and practice their craft, approach key themes in their scholarship, and deploy a vast array of evidence in support of historical interpretations.
+Rather than approaching history as a list of dates, names, and historical events, this introductory course instead explores how historians have defined and practiced their craft, approached key themes in their scholarship, and deployed a vast array of evidence in support of historical interpretations.
 In other words, we will study how historians make their histories.
 In doing so, we will approach the discipline as a contested landscape full of debate and conflict where ideas do battle.
-Unlike many other disciplines, history has no set canon, nor does it have a narrowly defined set of practices or theoretical approaches.
-This course sets out to introduce students to some of the methods used by historians, while bearing in mind that historical knowledge is provisional and complex.
 Along the way, students will develop the skills necessary for understanding and producing histories, which include the critical evaluation of sources and the ability to write cogently and persuasively about events in the past.
-Finally, this course also asks students to think about why the study of history is important to our lives today.
-Indeed, our introduction to the discipline of history takes aim at answering a deceptively simple question: why does history matter?
-In exploring why history matters, we will analyze the Chinese, Japanese, and Korean experience of the Asia-Pacific War (1931-1945).
+This section will focus on the causes and consequences of the “Taiping Rebellion” in China’s long nineteenth century.

 Writing about Place (WR 100)